Local Government Partners

 Washtenaw County Natural Areas Preservation Program (NAPP)

 Washtenaw County’s Natural Areas Preservation Program (NAPP) purchases unique natural areas to ensure their preservation for the benefit of all County residents—plants, animals and people!
-The Washtenaw County Parks & Recreation Commission manages the program, identifying and caring for lands with special ecological, recreational, and educational benefits.
+The Washtenaw County Parks & Recreation Commission manages the program.

 NAPP was established in 2000 by the Washtenaw County Board of Commissioners through the passage of Natural Areas Ordinance No. 128.
 The ordinance provides procedures and standards for purchase of natural areas by the County.
 It also called for the establishment of a citizens group to advise the Parks Commission.
-The Natural Areas Technical Advisory Committee (NATAC) is comprised of County residents with expertise in land trust/conservation, wildlife management, environmental education, real estate/development, land use planning, botany/forestry, and fisheries/aquatic ecology.
+The Natural Areas Technical Advisory Committee (NATAC) is comprised of County residents.
+NATAC members have expertise in land trust/conservation, wildlife management, environmental education, real estate/development, land use planning, botany/forestry, and fisheries/aquatic ecology.
 The NAPP nature preserves are open to the public from dawn until dusk daily.

 Webster Township's Farmland and Open Space Preservation Program was funded by voters in August, 2005, with a five-year, one-half mill property tax.
-The program seeks to identify and protect high quality natural and agricultural lands through the purchase of development rights and partnerships with private and public agencies.
+The program seeks to identify and protect high quality natural and agricultural lands.
+This is done by the purchase of development rights and partnerships with private and public agencies.
 The millage was renewed by Webster Township residents in 2010.

 Land Conservancy Partners